 Logical Interface Support Data Input & Local Interface: Data Output Connects to the local (private) network; sends and receives plaintext user data to and from the local network.
 Network Interface: Connects to the public network; sends and receives ciphertext user data, via the public network, to and from a far end cryptographic module.
 Authenticates with the far end cryptographic module(s); sends and receives authentication data and RSA key exchange components to and from a far end module.
 The module can be set to bypass allowing it to send and receive plaintext user data for selected connections.
-Control Input Control Input is provided by the Local Console, Keypad & Display, and the CM Remote Management Interface as follows: The Keypad supports module initialization prior to authenticatio and operation in the approved mode.
-A Crypto Officer sets the IP address for remote administration by Senetas' CM application; sets the system clock; and loads, in conjunction with the CM application, the module's certificate.
+Control Input Control Input is provided by the Local Console, Keypad & Display, and the Remote Management Interface as follows: The Keypad supports module initialization prior to authentication and operation in the approved mode.
+A Crypto Officer sets the IP address for administration by the remote management application; sets the system clock; and loads, in conjunction with the remote management application, the module's certificate.
+As an alternative to using the Keypad, the Local Console may be used for initialization prior to certification and operation in the approved mode.
+The Local Console receives control input from a locally connected terminal.
+Following initialization and authentication, the remote management application can communicate with the module to receive out-of-band control input.
+When configured for in-band management, the Private and Public Network Interfaces may also receive control input.
+In this mode, the remote management application sends control input by way of the Local or Network Port rather than the RJ-45 Ethernet.
+Status Output Status output is provided by the Keypad & Display, LEDs, Local Console and the Remote Management Interface as follows: The Display presents the Crypto Officer with the command data being entered via the Keypad.
+It also indicates the state of the RSA keys and certificates.
+The System LEDs indicate the system and tunnel state as well a combined alarm status covering network and local ports.
+The Port LEDs indicate the state of the local and network interfaces and the presence of network traffic.
+As an alternative to using the Keypad & Display, the Local Console may be used for initialization prior to certification and operation in the approved mode.
+The Local Console may also be used for monitoring some operations; status output is sent to a locally connected terminal.
+Following initialization and authentication, the module sends out-of-band status output to the remote management application.